saimn/sigal/README.rst

 Sigal is yet another simple static gallery generator.
 It's written in Python and it allows to build a static gallery of images with the following features:

-* process directories recursively,
+* Process directories recursively.
-* resize images and create thumbnails,
+* Generate HTML pages using jinja2 templates.
-* generate html pages using jinja2 templates,
+* Relative links for a portable output.
-* relative links for a portable output,
+* Themes support.
 * MIT licensed.

 Links :